AcidWeb/KindleButler/README.md

 **KindleButler** is released under GNU General Public License.
 See LICENSE.txt for further details.

 The application relies and includes the following scripts:
- - `DualMetaFix` script by Charles **K. Hendricks**.
+ - `DualMetaFix` script by **K. Hendricks**.
 Released with GPL-3 License.
- - `KindleUnpack` script by Charles **M. Hannum, P. Durrant, K. Hendricks, S. Siebert, fandrieu, DiapDealer, nickredding**.
+ - `KindleUnpack` script by **M. Hannum, P. Durrant, K. Hendricks, S. Siebert, fandrieu, DiapDealer, nickredding**.
 Released with GPL-3 License.